FiendFyre5/cse110Page/index.md

      - [ ] Fix issues and update again
 This site was built using [GitHub Pages](https://pages.github.com/).
 To go to the top [Click Here](#About)

+Another relative link way to do that is [Click Here](https://github.com/FiendFyre5/cse110Page/blob/add-gitignore/index.md#about)